CZ-NIC/django-pain/README.rst

     }

 You should not change processor names unless you have a very good reason.
-In that case, you also need to take care of changing processor names saved in database.
+In that case, you also need to take care of changing processor names saved in the database.

 ``PAIN_PROCESS_PAYMENTS_LOCK_FILE``
 ===================================

-Path to lock file for ``process_payments`` command.
+Path to the lock file for the ``process_payments`` command.
-Default value is ``/tmp/pain_process_payments.lock``.
+The default value is ``/tmp/pain_process_payments.lock``.

 ----------------------
 Other related settings
 ----------------------

-Plugins usually have settings on their own – see the docs.
+Plugins usually have settings of their own, see the plugin docs.
-Apart from that, there are several settings that doesn't have to be set, but it's really advisable to do so.
+Apart from that, there are several settings that don't have to be set, but it's really advisable to do so.

 ``CURRENCIES``
 ==============

-List of currency codes used in the application.
+A list of currency codes used in the application.
-Default is list of all available currencies (which is pretty long).
+The default is the list of all available currencies (which is pretty long).

 Example configuration: